andreamangano/confetti-cli/README.md

     - tag 2
     - ...

-# If your website is in a subdirectory (such as http://mysite.org/mypresentation)
+# If your slide deck is in a subdirectory (such as http://mysite.org/mydeck)
-# set release_prefix to mypresentation/
+# set release_prefix to mydeck/
-release_prefix: mypresentation/
+release_prefix: mydeck/

 # Theme name (voice theme by default)
 theme: voice